These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only current symptoms without mentioning how they have changed over time

-Why: The DBQ Section 2A asks for the history, onset, and course of the condition.
+The DBQ Section 2A asks for the history, onset, and course of the condition.
 Failing to explain how your symptoms have progressed provides an incomplete picture and may result in underestimating the condition's service connection and current severity.

-Do this instead: Prepare a brief timeline: when you were first diagnosed with rheumatic heart disease, how it was treated, how your symptoms have changed, any worsening episodes, and what your current condition prevents you from doing compared to one or two years ago.
+Instead: Prepare a brief timeline: when you were first diagnosed with rheumatic heart disease, how it was treated, how your symptoms have changed, any worsening episodes, and what your current condition prevents you from doing compared to one or two years ago.

 Impact: All rating levels